Draft report of Arizona's contentious election audit confirms Biden's win | Politics

 A partisan review of the 2020 presidential election commissioned by Arizona Republicans has confirmed President Joe Biden's victory over Donald Trump in the state's most populous county, according to a draft report of the review's findings.
 Maricopa County announced what it said were the main findings on its Twitter feed late on Thursday, saying a draft report "confirms the county's canvass of the 2020 General Election was accurate and the candidates certified as the winners did win".

-The conclusion, if confirmed in an official announcement scheduled for later on Friday, will likely disappoint supporters of Trump who had pushed for the review, many in the expectation that it would prove his baseless claims that he was robbed of victory in 2020 due to widespread fraud.
-A wide array of election experts, Democrats, and even some Republican officials have rejected the audit as a highly partisan boondoggle run by contractors without relevant expertise and people who were out to prove that Trump won last November, regardless of the facts.
-The lead contractor is an obscure firm, Cyber Ninjas, whose chief executive has promoted conspiracy theories about orchestrated fraud in the election.
+The headline conclusion, if confirmed in an official announcement scheduled for later on Friday, will likely disappoint supporters of Trump who pushed for the review, many in the expectation that it would prove his baseless claims that he was robbed of victory in 2020 due to widespread fraud.
+A wide array of election experts, Democrats, and even some Republican officials have rejected the audit as a highly partisan boondoggle run by contractors without relevant expertise who are out to prove that Trump won last November, regardless of the facts.
+The main contractor overseeing the operation is an obscure firm, Cyber Ninjas, whose leader has promoted conspiracy theories about fraud in the election.

 "You don't have to dig deep into the draft copy of the Arizona Senate/Cyber Ninja audit report to confirm what I already knew — the candidates certified by the Maricopa County Board of Supervisors, Governor, Secretary of State, and Attorney General — did, win," Maricopa County Board Chair Jack Sellers, a Republican, said in a statement.
-The results of what Republican state lawmakers have called a "forensic audit" into 2.1 million ballots in Maricopa, which includes Phoenix, are set to be revealed in the state Senate at 1 p.m. local time (4 p.m.
+The results of what the state lawmakers are calling a "forensic audit" into 2.1 million ballots in Maricopa, Arizona's most populous county, are set to be revealed in the state Senate at 1 p.m. local time (4 p.m.
 Eastern/2000 GMT), five months after the Republican-led Senate launched the review.

-While confirming Trump's defeat, the draft report is "also littered with errors & faulty conclusions" about how the election was administered, Maricopa County said on Twitter.
-An Arizona Senate spokesman, Mike Philipsen, did not immediately respond to a request for comment.
+An Arizona Senate spokesman, Mike Philipsen, did not immediately respond to a request for comment on the draft released by the county.
+NARROW VICTORY

-The make-up of the audit's financial backers has also raised alarms.
-Outside groups tied to boosters of Trump's efforts to undermine the 2020 election results raised $5.7 million for the audit, far surpassing the $150,000 contributed by the Arizona Senate, according to financial disclosures in June.
-The review has split leading Republicans in Arizona, with Trump loyalists pitted against Maricopa County officials who have repeatedly defended the election results as accurate.
+The review has split leading Republicans in the state, with Trump loyalists pitted against Maricopa County officials who have repeatedly defended the election results as accurate.
+Before the report's release, Maricopa County Recorder Stephen Richer issued a 38-page statement criticizing the audit as "slipshod" and detailing why he believes the 2020 result was valid.

-"I hope those holding on to their anger for the past 10 months will see the truth and put their energy into supporting the democratic process instead of trying to tear it down," Sellers said in his statement.
-In recent weeks, Maricopa County Recorder Stephen Richer, a Republican, and Arizona Secretary of State Katie Hobbs, a Democrat, both separately released preemptive rebuttals to the audit's final report, criticizing what they described as a sloppy and flawed process tainted by partisan intent.
+"Nobody stole Maricopa County's election.
+Elections in Maricopa County aren't rigged," wrote Richer, a Republican who says he campaigned and voted for Trump.
+Arizona Secretary of State Katie Hobbs, a Democrat, also released a preemptive rebuttal, a 122-page statement in which she blasted the audit for delays and alleged lapses in security, transparency, and organization.

-Richer, who campaigned and voted for Trump, said many Republican politicians had supported Trump's lies about the election because they "have their fingers in the wind" and believed it was necessary to win future Republican primaries.
+Hobbs accused Cyber Ninjas of not understanding election procedures and said their findings should be considered "invalid and unreliable".
 According to an advisory for the event, the audit team will present the report to Senate President Karen Fann and Senate Judiciary Committee Chairman Warren Petersen, both Republicans who have spearheaded the election review.
 Media will not be allowed to ask questions at the hearing, which will be live-streamed, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)